 In the following video, Jim Stengel explains the relationship between purpose and business and shows how this connection affects the growth of the company.

-Defining your buying persona helps you understand your customers, which is not only crucial to finding a cool startup name, but also needed when carrying out a content marketing strategy, an email newsletter campaign or a social media campaign.
+Defining your buying persona helps you understand your customers, which is not only crucial to finding a cool startup name but also needed when carrying out a content marketing strategy, an email newsletter campaign or a social media campaign.
 To do this, try writing down on a sheet the following characteristics of your ideal customer:

 An example of this could be:

 There is no need to complete all of the above characteristics, but this template will guide you through this tedious part of the naming course.
 For future reference, the example template can be found here.
-If you want to be a PRO at this you can even define a negative persona, which are the people you don’t want to target.
+If you want to be a PRO at this, you can even define a negative persona, which are the people you don’t want to target.

 For an even more successful interview, a vital tip to take into account is to ask Why?
 Why do you think this?
-Why are this your goals?
+Why are these your goals?
 Why did you choose that career path?